How to Pack for Your Interstate Move

 20. Get lots of garbage bags

 Even with tons of moving boxes, you’ll probably realise that not everything can fit in them.
-So, get enough garbage bags to pack oversized and oddly shaped items such as pillows, rugs, soft toys and heavy fabrics.
-Besides garbage bags and boxes, you can also use packing cases for moving house.
+So, get enough garbage bags to pack oversized and oddly shaped items such as pillows, rugs, soft toys, and heavy fabrics.
+Besides garbage bags and boxes, you can also use packing cases for moving houses.

 21. Take care of knives and other sharp objects

-Sharp tools and cutlery need extra care when packing to prevent accidents and damages.
+Sharp tools and cutlery need extra care when packing to prevent accidents and damage.
 Wrap their blades and pointy bits with old newspaper or wrapping paper before packing them in boxes.

 22. Make an easy meal the night before